The Pediatric Environmental Health Specialty Unit Network has prepared a number of valuable resources on environmental health:

 American Lung Association provides in-depth information about air quality, lung health and tobacco control.
 ALA worked with the U.S. Environmental Protection Agency to create an Indoor Air Quality Tools for Schools Action Kit.
-The kit can be downloaded or ordered free of charge by calling 1-800-490-0419.
 ALA also publishes a yearly State of the Air report.

 Health Care Without Harm promotes healthy and environmentally sustainable health care practices.

 National Environmental Education Foundation seeks to advance environmental health knowledge and incorporate environmental health into clinical practice.
 Projects and resources include a Pediatric Asthma Initiative (with guidelines for health care providers on the environmental management of pediatric asthma), a Pediatric Environmental History Initiative (including environmental history forms and training modules) and Children and Nature Initiative.